-This function is not supported by Microsoft Excel.
-If you save a document in Excel format, all calculations using this function will be replaced by their last result as a fixed value.
+This function does not exist in Microsoft Excel.
+If you save a document in Excel format, all calculations using this function will be replaced with their current result as a fixed value.

 NOW, TODAY

 CRITBINOM (binomial distribution)

 Note: CRITBINOM is supplemented by the new identical function BINOM.INV, which is available in newer versions of Microsoft Excel (2010 or later).